Zao Xiang Fangzhuan (Jujube)

 - One bud, four leaves

-A stellar example of the fruity dried jujube date fragrance that develops over time in high quality large leaf shu puer.
-Stored at carefully controlled high temperature and humidity for two decades, this tea has developed a rich sweetness and the distinct jujube aroma only found in naturally aged shu puer.
+A stellar example of the fruity dried jujube date fragrance that develops over time in high quality large leaf aged shu puer.
+Stored at carefully controlled high temperature and humidity for two decades, this tea has developed a rich sweetness and the distinct jujube (Chinese date) aroma only found in naturally aged shu puer.
 The translucent burgundy infusion is incredibly smooth, developing a soothing cool and silky feel with age.
 Its deep yet mellow flavors are complemented by pleasant subtle earthen layers reminiscent of old wood, dry grass, and rain on stone.

 The fragrance of this tea is especially strong when it is leaves are slowly “cooked” in water at a simmer, producing notes of wild flower and sweet preserved fruit.
 While this tea brews excellently with conventional brewing methods, we do suggest trying it this way, too.
 You will be surprised by how much sweetness comes out.